openHPI/codeoceanR/README.md

 It takes a bit of effort to initialize interactive R coding exercises in openHPI / CodeOcean, but it's worth it.
 The mostly automatic system enables you to put most day-to-day focus on developing good exercises instead of grading them.

+For more on CodeOcean and CodeHarbor, see the corresponding article and slides at the [SPLICE 2021 workshop](https://cssplice.github.io/SIGCSE21/proceedings.html).

 Exercises are accessed through openHPI but run and tested at CodeOcean, from which grades are passed back.
 The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging, keyboard shortcuts and integrated graphics, help, package manager, ...